-4. The first player tries to pick up one stick without moving the rest of the sticks.
-If you successfully pick up one stick out without moving anything, you keep it and continue picking up new ones until one of your moves disturbs the pile.
+4. The first player must try to pick up one stick without moving the rest of the sticks.
+If you successfully pick up one stick out without moving anything, you keep the stick and continue picking up other new sticks.

 5. When you move something, your turn is over and the next person tries.